BLOG

 Architect

-The average Salesforce team size varies from 1 full-time administrator to 1-2 business analysts and 2-4 administrators
+The average Salesforce team size varies from 1 full-time administrator to 1-2 business analysts and 2-4 administrators.

-Team size depends on a variety of factors like the number of active users, the needs of the administrator, the number of business units that use Salesforce solutions, and geographic region.
+Team size depends on a variety of factors like the number of active users, the needs of the administrator, the number of business units that use Salesforce CRM solutions, and geographic region.

-Among all open Salesforce positions, the demand for developers is the highest
+Among all open Salesforce positions, the demand for developers is the highest.

 Among 50,000 vacancies analyzed, more than 38,000 are related to Salesforce developer jobs.

-Salesforce developer vacancies by position
+Salesforce vacancies

 72.4%